Planning a trip to Palawan but can’t decide where to go between El Nido and Port Barton? Curious about which one is worth visiting?

 El Nido is better you want a sophisticated vacation in an exclusive destination.
-On the other hand, Port Barton with its relaxed appeal, is the kind of place for those chasing road less travelled.
+On the other hand, Port Barton with its relaxed appeal is the kind of place for those chasing roads less traveled.

 Port Barton and El Nido offer a wide variety of experiences and, being fairly close to each other, there’s no reason why you can’t visit both places.